MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-add-a-definition-for-a-new-user-defined-field.md

 ---

-# How to: Add a Definition for a New User-Defined Field
+# Add a Definition for a New User-Defined Field